radview/webload-documentation/docs/console/create_template_wizard.md

 The WebLOAD Wizard walks you through the configuration process step-by-step.
 Each screen of the WebLOAD Wizard contains text explaining the configuration process.

 After creating a Load Template with the WebLOAD Wizard, you can add functionality, not available in the wizard, through the Console ribbon.
 The Console allows you access to any part of the configuration process at any time.
-For details about the Console ribbon, see [*The Console Ribbon Options* ](#_bookmark65)(on page [70](#_bookmark66)).
+For details about the Console ribbon, see [*The Console Ribbon Options* ](console_features.md#the-console-ribbon-options).

 > **Note:** You cannot use the WebLOAD Wizard if you have not yet recorded (or otherwise created) any scripts.
 If you do not have any scripts to work with, you must exit the wizard and create a script using one of the authoring tools, such as WebLOAD Recorder.